pbuckner/x-plane_plugins/XPython/docs/source/development/quickstart.rst

   The benefit of the *xp* interface is you don't have to remember which module the function is defined in & if it's XP... or XPLM... or XPUI...
 See :doc:`xp module documentation </development/modules/xp>`.
+  Plus, you can use optional and keyword parameters.

 .. toctree::
    :caption: Code Examples: